-ShipBob has a network of fulfillment centers in Australia, the USA, Canada, and throughout Europe.
+ShipBob has a network of fulfillment centers in large cities all across the United States.
 And since they are responsible for maintaining and storing inventory, you can rest assured knowing ShipBob has a strategy in place to reduce shipping costs and transit time.

 Return management, simplified